qiboteam/qibolab/doc/source/index.rst

 How to Use the Documentation
 ============================

-Welcome to the comprehensive documentation for ``Qibolab``!
+Welcome to the comprehensive documentation for Qibolab!
 This guide will help you navigate through the various sections and make the most of the resources available.

-1. **Installation and Setup**: Begin by referring to the :doc:`/getting-started/installation` guide to set up the ``Qibolab`` library in your environment.
+1. **Installation and Setup**: Begin by referring to the :doc:`/getting-started/installation` guide to set up the Qibolab library in your environment.
 A complete example is also provided in :doc:`/getting-started/experiment`.

 2. **Tutorials**: Explore the :doc:`/tutorials/index` section for a range of tutorials that cater to different levels of expertise.
 These tutorials cover basic examples, real experiments, and guides for extending the library with new instruments.

-3. **Main Documentation**: Dive into the :doc:`/main-documentation/index` section, which offers a detailed overview of the main components that constitute the ``Qibolab`` framework.
+3. **Main Documentation**: Dive into the :doc:`/main-documentation/index` section, which offers a detailed overview of the main components that constitute the Qibolab framework.
 This section provides a comprehensive understanding of the key elements, helping you build a holistic view of the API's capabilities.

 4. **API Reference**: For an in-depth exploration, visit the :doc:`/api-reference/qibolab` section.
 Here, you'll find automatically compiled documentation generated from present docstrings.
 This reference offers comprehensive insights into the various classes, methods, and attributes available within the library.